Vintage Bernie footage shows now-presidential candidate praising breadlines, communist nations

 LIFESTYLES OF THE RICH AND SOCIALIST: BERNIE SANDERS HAS 3 HOUSES, MAKES MILLIONS

 “It’s funny sometimes American journalists talk about how bad a country is because people are lining up for food.
-That’s a good thing,” he said in one vintage video unearthed by conservative activists, “In other countries, people don’t line up for food, rich people get the food and poor people starve to death.”
+That’s a good thing,” he said in one vintage video unearthed by conservative activists.
+“In other countries, people don’t line up for food, rich people get the food and poor people starve to death.”

 The clip is one of a number where Sanders is seen extolling the supposed benefits of Marxist and socialist governments, while casting aspersions on the U.S. government.
 After a trip to the Soviet Union in 1988, he held a press conference, along with his wife Jane, and said he was “extremely impressed” by the USSR’s public transportation system.